 - use a building or caravan in your garden as a separate residence for someone else

 - build a separate house in your garden

 - build something which isn't allowed under the original planning permission for your house (for example, a planning condition imposed to stop you building a fence in the front garden because the house is in an ''open plan'' estate)

 You can discuss your planning proposals with the council planning office for your area.
 For more information about planning permission, go to the Planning Portal.

 When you don't need to apply

-You can make certain types of minor changes to your home without needing to apply for planning permission – for example, fitting an alarm box or putting up walls and fences below a certain height.
+You can make certain minor changes to your home without planning permission.
+You have 'permitted development rights' to fit an alarm or build walls and fences below a certain height.

-Areas of special interest (Designated Areas)
+Areas of special interest (designated areas)